rajesha2016/HelloFresh-Task-1/README.md

 •	For failed scenario inside Hooks.java class, if the scenario gets failed then it will capture the screenshot and will attach to the corresponding scenario step.

-•	Report generate inside “\target\cucumber-reports”.
+•	Report generate inside "\target\cucumber-reports".